OpenSPP/documentation/docs/glossary.rst

    On-demand approach for intake and registration
        Approach that allows anyone to apply and register their :term:`information<information>` to be considered for potential inclusion in one or more programs.
 Three key features characterize on-demand approaches: (1) the impetus for initiating the engagement is driven by the clients (not the “state”), who take the initiative to apply; (2) specific clients engage on their own; and (3) timing: with the on-demand approach, specific clients engage in intake and :term:`registration<registration>` on their own timing.
-While on-demand approaches are driven largely by the way intake and :term:`registration<registration>` is carried out, they also influence other phases of the :term:`delivery chain<delivery chain>`.
+While on-demand approaches are driven largely by the way intake and registration is carried out, they also influence other phases of the :term:`delivery chain<delivery chain>`.
 See also administrator-driven approach.

        | 🇫🇷 Approche à la demande pour l'accueil et l'enregistrement
        | 🇪🇸 Enfoque por demanda para la recepción y el registro